Survivor engagement

 Survivor engagement framework

-The National Safeguarding Team is committed to the development and implementation of a survivor engagement framework for the Church with victims and survivors, to support meaningful, transparent and impactful survivor engagement work.
-A national anonymous survey between 19 July and 9 October 2022 heard from 185 victims and survivors of any form of abuse or neglect, including those who have not engaged with the Church previously, about how they would like to work with the Church to develop and implement a framework of principles and practices that will enable people’s participation and interaction with the Church.
+The National Safeguarding Team is committed to the development and implementation of a national survivor engagement framework with victims and survivors, to support inclusive, trauma-informed and impactful survivor engagement work.
+A national anonymous survey in 2022 heard from 171 victims and survivors of any form of abuse or neglect, including those who have not engaged with the Church previously.

 How to get in touch